openlcb/OpenLCB_Single_Thread/examples/AVR8Output4State/README.md

 * It shows the corresponding EEPROM structure
 * It shows how eventids are porcessed to effect changes in the outputs.

-Although this is labelled 328, references the Nano/Uno microprocessor boards, it may also compile on the ESP32, Pico, and Tivs boards.
+Although this is labelled AVR, references the Nano/Uno microprocessor boards, it may also compile on the ESP32, Pico, and Tivs boards.

 Obviously it has minimal usefulness, and more functionalty can easily be added